polca/premise/docs/extract.rst

 weighted by annual hydrogen demand when several demand-node rows feed the same sector market.

+Sector-specific markets are only created for sectors with positive hydrogen final-energy demand in the demand-node table for the target year.
+If an IAM model does not represent a sector, or the sector has zero hydrogen final-energy consumption, the corresponding ``market for hydrogen, gaseous, low pressure, for ...`` dataset is skipped.
+Consumers that would otherwise be classified to that unavailable sector remain linked to the general hydrogen market, so no sector-specific hydrogen transport is allocated and the hydrogen production mix stays the general one.

 The distribution technologies are linked to the following activities already present in the database after the additional inventories are imported: